lamini-ai/lamini-examples/ift.md

 ```

 The code below iterates through the chunks (we only have one chunk now).
-For each chunk, it creates a new prompt with two sections:
+For each chunk, it creates an object of type `Questions` from a new prompt with two sections:
 1. The chunk wrapped in single quotes.
 2. Newline (`'\n'`) followed by an instruction to generate three diverse questions about the investments made by BigMoney Ventures based solely on the preceding single-quoted text.
-   -`"The preceding single-quoted text is an excerpt describing various investments made by BigMoney Ventures.
-Generate three diverse questions about the investments.
-Only generate questions that can be answered using information from the preceding single-quoted text.
-Do not ask questions that require additional information outside of the preceding single-quoted text."`

 We then execute `runner(...)` to generate `result` of type `Questions`
 based on the new prompt and the specific system prompt.
 We also print out